-- Officers meeting the agreed timetable of deliverables; - ► The operating effectiveness of the internal controls for the key processes outlined in section 4.2 above; - We can rely on the work of internal audit as planned; - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Council; and - ▶ The Council has an effective control environment.
+- Officers meeting the agreed timetable of deliverables; - ► The operating effectiveness of the internal controls for the key processes outlined in section 4.2 above: - Our accounts opinion and value for money conclusion being unqualified; - ▶ Appropriate quality of documentation is provided by the Council; and - ▶ The Council has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
-This will be discussed with the Council in advance.
+This will be discussed with the Council in advance and reported to the Corporate Governance & Finance Committee at the appropriate time for consideration.
+Any variation to the scale fee also needs to be approved by Public Sector Audit Appointments Limited.